 The Company has the right to accelerate the cash payments to the vendor at its discretion.
-On or before the 10th anniversary of the execution of the agreement, the Company shall have the right to purchase 50% of the NSR for US\$1,500,000.
+On or before the 10th anniversary of the execution of the agreement, the Company shall have the right to purchase 50% of the NSR for US\$1,500,000 (subsequently revised per the April 3, 2020 Amended Agreement below such that GEMC can purchase 50% of the NSR rather than the Company).